Search Our Site

 Author Archives: dphillips

 Charlotte Canelli is the library director of the Morrill Memorial Library in Norwood, Massachusetts.
-Read Charlotte’s column in the July 16, 2015 edition of the Norwood Transcript and Bulletin.
+Read Charlotte’s column in the August 27, 2015 issue of the Norwood Transcript and Bulletin.

 I will re-experience the empty nest when our grandson, Colin, leaves home for college next fall.
 When my nest first emptied, after my youngest daughter left for college, I was caught up in a whirlwind of my own leavings.
 I had just sold our family home, was finishing graduate school, and had just begun my first full-time job in over twenty-five years.
 I remember swallowing my tears whole as I brought the last carload of freshmen gear into my daughter’s dorm.
 I successfully ignored a wrenching as the loss of everyday motherhood tore me in two.
 It had been biting at my heels for three years as our life as a family tore itself apart in a divorce. (more…)

 April Cushing is an Adult and Information Services Librarian at the Morrill Memorial Library.
 Read her column published in the August 20, 2015 issue of the Norwood Transcript & Bulletin.